Single-particle limit of a topological edge state in a locally resonant band gap: Results

 Consistent with the bulk topological analysis, topological edge states (red markers) emerge in each band gap once $\delta$ crosses the corresponding Dirac point.
 The lower gap (I) hosts an edge state for $\delta > \delta_{-}$, and the upper gap (II) hosts one for $\delta > \delta_{+}$.
 Figure~\ref{fig:consolidatedspectrum}(e) displays the mode shape for an edge state in the upper BrG (gap II).
 It shows localization similar to the standard stiffness dimer [Fig.~\ref{fig:consolidatedspectrum}(d)], with exponential decay and multi-site participation, specifically characterized by out-of-phase motion between alternating sites.

-However, the unique physics of the LRG enables a novel localization phenomenon in the lower gap.
-When the frequency of the attenuation singularity, $\Omega_s$, intersects the frequency of the lower topological edge state, $\Omega_{\text{edge,I}}$, a resonance condition is met.
-This occurs at the specific value $\delta = \delta_s$ {(see Supplemental Material)}:
+The lower LRG enables a novel localization phenomenon.
+When the frequency of the attenuation singularity, $\Omega_s$, coincides with the frequency of the lower topological edge state, $\Omega_{\text{edge,I}}$, the SPM condition is met.
+This occurs at the specific value $\delta = \delta_s$ {(see the Supplemental Material)}:

 At this precise point, the topological state achieves extreme localization, as illustrated in Fig.~\ref{fig:consolidatedspectrum}(f).
-The central panel of Fig.~\ref{fig:consolidatedspectrum}(f) ($\delta=\delta_s$) shows the mode shape confined entirely to a single primary mass at the chain's boundary, \textit{i.e.}, a SPM.
-This is reminiscent of the full dimerized limit of an SSH dimer~\cite{asboth2016short}, but here it occurs at a finite frequency within an LRG.
-Notably, a transition in the edge mode profile is observed across this point: for $\delta < \delta_s$, the alternating sites oscillate out of phase, whereas for $\delta > \delta_s$, they oscillate in phase.
+The central panel of Fig.~\ref{fig:consolidatedspectrum}(f) ($\delta=\delta_s$) shows the mode shape confined entirely to a single primary mass at the chain's boundary, \textit{i.e.}, an SPM. \pro{This contrasts with the singular edge mode of Ref.~\cite{JANG2025}, which is confined to a single unit cell: here, the confinement is sub-unit-cell, collapsing onto one particle.} Across this point, a transition in the edge mode profile is observed: for $\delta < \delta_s$, the alternating sites oscillate out of phase as seen in the left panel of Fig.~\ref{fig:consolidatedspectrum}(f), whereas for $\delta > \delta_s$, they oscillate in phase as seen in the right panel of Fig.~\ref{fig:consolidatedspectrum}(f).
 Consequently, the SPM condition at $\delta=\delta_s$ serves as a singular crossover point between these distinct localization regimes.
+We quantify this localization using the Inverse Participation Ratio (IPR):